vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 prescribes that when a man observes a fast for the whole day and night on a day and particularly on a Full Moon day and then drinks pañcagavya the next morning this is called the rite of Brahmakūrca.
 Parāśara (XI.
 27-28) appears to hold that Pañcagavya and Brahmakurca are synonyms.
 The Madana pārijāta p.
 729 and Pr.
 Sāra. p.
 189 state that the Sāntapana described by Yāj.
 (III.
 314) is styled Brahmakūrca.337

 BRAHMAKROCHRA- Vide Hemādri's work on Prayascitta p.
 964 quoting Devala and Markandeya.
-It is a penance for 12 days on each of which one has to drink in the noon Pañcagavya in a temple or cowpen after offering it with mantras in fire; one has to contemplate on Vişnu till the evening and should sleep near an idol and give up tāmbūla and unguents.
+It is a penance for 12 days on each of which one has to drink in the noon Pañcagavya in a temple or cowpen after offering it with mantras in fire; one has to contemplate on Viṣnu till the evening and should sleep near an idol and give up tāmbūla and unguents.

 MAHATAPTAKROCHRA-Vide Taptakrochra,